A Generic Transformation for Optimal Node Repair in MDS Array Codes over $\mathbf{F}_2$: Introduction

+It is worth noting that a symbol in $\mathbf{F}_q^b$ can be regarded as a symbol in $\mathbf{F}_{q^b}$, and vice versa.
+Thus clearly, every linear code over $\mathbf{F}_{q^b}$ can be regarded as an $\mathbf{F}_q$-linear code over $\mathbf{F}_q^b$, but the converse is not true \cite{blaum1999lowest}.
+RS codes over $\mathbf{F}_{q^b}$ are examples of $\mathbf{F}_q$-linear MDS array codes over $\mathbf{F}_q^b$.
+Repairing RS codes has also been attracting a lot of attention recently, however, in general, they either cannot attain optimal repair bandwidth or should be constructed over a large finite field to achieve optimal repair bandwidth.
+Interested readers could refer to \cite{guruswami2017repairing,chen2020enabling} and the references therein for more details.

-However, at the practically more important range of high-rate case, \textit{i.e.}, $k/n > 1/2$, most early systematic code constructions can only optimally repair all the systematic nodes but not for all the parity nodes initially \cite{hadamard,Hadamard-strategy,Zigzag,invariant-subspace,Etzion,Long-IT,MDR,MDR-M,EEGad }.
-Fortunately, this issue was solved by Li \textit{et al.} \cite{transform-IT,transform-ISIT17,transform-ISIT18} firstly, where a very powerful transformation that can convert any nonbinary MDS code into another MDS code was proposed, which endows any $r=n-k$ chosen nodes with the optimal repair bandwidth and the optimal rebuilding access properties, and at the same time, preserves the normalized repair bandwidth and the normalized rebuilding access for the remaining $k$ nodes.
-The resultant code uses the same finite field as the base code.
-As two immediate applications of this transformation, it is showed that 1) any nonbinary MDS code with the optimal repair bandwidth or the optimal rebuilding access for the systematic nodes only can be converted into an MDS code with the corresponding repair optimality for all nodes, and 2) by applying the transformation multiple times, any $(n,k)$ nonbinary scalar MDS code can be converted into an $(n,k)$ MDS code with the optimal repair bandwidth and the optimal rebuilding access for all nodes (or a desired subset of the nodes), and with the optimal sub-packetization level with respect to the bound in \cite{tight-bound-on-alpha}.
-It is worthy noting that independent and parallel to the works in \cite{transform-IT,transform-ISIT17,transform-ISIT18}, Ye \textit{et al.} \cite{Barg2} and Sasidharan \textit{et al.} \cite{Sasidharan-Kumar2} respectively proposed explicit constructions of high-rate MDS code, in fact which turn out to be essentially equivalent, and have the same performance as the ones obtained from the second application in \cite{transform-IT,transform-ISIT17,transform-ISIT18} (see \cite{tight-bound-on-alpha} for a discussion on these closely related discoveries).
+For high-rate (i.e., $k/n > 1/2$) MDS array codes, most early systematic code constructions can only optimally repair all the systematic nodes but not all the parity nodes \cite{hadamard,Hadamard-strategy,Zigzag,invariant-subspace,Etzion,Long-IT,MDR,MDR-M,EEGad }.
+Fortunately, this issue was first solved by Li \textit{et al.} \cite{transform-IT,transform-ISIT17,transform-ISIT18}, where a transformation that can enable optimal node repair for any $n-k$ chosen nodes of a nonbinary $[n, k]$ MDS code was proposed, and at the same time, preserves the repair efficiency for the remaining $k$ nodes.
+It is worth noting that independent and parallel to the works in \cite{transform-IT,transform-ISIT17,transform-ISIT18}, Ye \textit{et al.} \cite{Barg2} and Sasidharan \textit{et al.} \cite{Sasidharan-Kumar2} respectively proposed explicit constructions of high-rate MDS array codes, which are equivalent in essence, and have the same performance as the ones obtained from the second application in \cite{transform-IT,transform-ISIT17,transform-ISIT18} (see \cite{tight-bound-on-alpha} for the discussion on these discoveries).